Knee surgery in London | The London Independent Hospital Skip to main content

 At The London Independent Hospital in Stepney Green, East London, our team of experienced consultant knee specialists provide expert assessment, diagnosis and treatment for a wide range of knee symptoms and conditions.

 Whether your knee problem is new or longer-term, we will help you get the most suitable treatment as soon as possible, so that you can be on the road to recovery and back to better knee health again.
-If knee surgery is required, we can arrange this for you within a very short timeframe.
+If knee surgery is required, we can arrange this for you within a short timeframe.

-To start your journey back to health, call or book online today and you could be meeting with a consultant knee specialist in just 48 hours.
+To start your journey back to health, call or book online today

 If you are struggling with pain or reduced movement in your knee, you will appreciate fast access to expert-led care.

-Whatever the cause of your condition - whether you have injured your knee while playing sports or you have a longer-term knee condition that now requires some further attention - our leading knee surgeons can help to:
+Whatever the cause of your condition - whether you have injured your knee while playing sports or have a longer-term knee condition that now requires some further attention - our leading knee surgeons can help to:

 • Restore function and ease pain in your knee, getting you back to the pre-injury level of activity, with your knee feeling like it did before it was damaged